 12 February, 1775

-*Louisa Catherine Adams is the only First Lady born outside of the United States.
+*Louisa Catherine Adams is the first First Lady born outside of the United States.

 Joshua Johnson, born 25 June, 1744, St. Leonard, Calvert County, Maryland; U.S. Consul, merchant, businessman, Superintendent of Stamps; died 1802, Washington, D.C.